GrahamBSereno/School_District_Analysis/README.md

 - How is the school summary affected?
   - As shown below, the school summary is not significantly effected by the change.
-The average math score decreased and verage reading score increased.
-These were both less that 5 basis point changes and did not affect overall Thomas High School ranking position.
+The average math score decreased and average reading score increased.
+These did not affect overall Thomas High School ranking position.
   - Before:
   ![alt text](https://github.com/GrahamBSereno/School_District_Analysis/blob/main/schoolsummarybefore.png)